ebaumel/ericbaumel/_posts/2020-04-11-think-globally.md

 ---

-This expression originated in urban planning and environmentalism, but is can be applied broadly in many diciplines including business, politics and computer science.
+This expression originated in urban planning and environmentalism, but is can be applied broadly in many disciplines including business, politics and computer science.

 I like to think it also can be viewed with regards to our conduct towards our own family and our personal inner lives.